EdwardSchaefer/Neighborhood-Map/README.md

 ----------------

 	5/24/2017:
-		* Modified closeclick listener so selectedMural would be set to null, unhighlighting mural on the list
+		*Modified closeclick listener so selectedMural would be set to null, unhighlighting mural on the list
-		* Modified #controls ID in styles.css so it isn't obscured by the list and gave it a bit of padding
+		*Modified #controls ID in styles.css so it isn't obscured by the list and gave it a bit of padding
+		*Added "viewport" meta tag to index.html so the page will display properly on modbile devices